-Even if repurchase or replacement relief does not apply, a vehicle may still qualify for warranty repair if the vehicle has a "defect . . . that is covered by a manufacturer's, converter's, or distributor's . . . warranty agreement applicable to the vehicle" and the vehicle owner notified the manufacturer, converter, distributor, or its authorized agent of the defect before the warranty's expiration.17 The manufacturer, converter, or distributor has an obligation to "make repairs necessary to conform a new motor vehicle to an applicable . . . express warranty."18
+If repurchase or replacement relief does not apply, a vehicle may still qualify for warranty repair if the vehicle has a "defect . . . that is covered by a manufacturer's, converter's, or distributor's . . . warranty agreement applicable to the vehicle"; the vehicle owner provided written notice of the defect to the manufacturer, converter, distributor, or its authorized agent before the warranty's expiration; and the owner filed a complaint with the Department specifying the defect.17 The manufacturer, converter, or distributor has an obligation to "make repairs necessary to conform a new motor vehicle to an applicable . . . express warranty."18